 The Impossible Dream

-The only Locomotive to be built by British Railways specifically for working heavy express passenger services, class “8P” 4-6-2 No. 71000 was completed in Crewe Works in April 1954.
-It was then named “Duke of Gloucester” to commemorate the Duke’s presidency of the sixteenth International Railway Congress.
+The only locomotive built by British Railways specifically for working heavy express passenger services, class 8P 4-6-2 71000 was completed in Crewe works in April 1954.
+It was named “Duke of Gloucester” to commemorate the Duke’s presidency of the sixteenth International Railway Congress.

 Design

-71000 was designed at Derby, under the direction of Mr R. A. Riddles.
-It incorporates features not previously applied to British Railways locomotives; there are three cylinders and the steam distribution is by British Caprotti valve gear.
-It was intended to be the prototype for a class of locomotives that would provide the traction for express trains until the introduction of electric traction.
-However in 1955 the Government introduced their “Modernisation Plan” to use diesel traction to replace all steam locomotives until they too could be replaced by electrification.
-All interest by BR in the Duke then ceased and he was left as the unique example of the final development of BR steam locomotive design.
+71000 was designed at Derby, under the direction of Mr R A Riddles.
+It incorporated features not previously applied to British Railways designed locomotives; having three cylinders which distributed the steam by using British Caprotti valve gear.
+It was intended to be the prototype for a class of locomotives that would provide the traction for express trains until the introduction of electric traction envisaged in the 1980’s.
+However, in 1955 the Government introduced their “Modernisation Plan” to use Diesel traction to replace all steam locomotives until they too could be replaced by electrification.
+All interest by BR in steam, including the Duke, then ceased and he was left as an unfinished prototype of the final development of BR steam locomotive design.

 Discarded for scrap